 Now, more than ever, it is time to join together to lobby about Creation Care.
 A serious suggestion from A Rocha UK CEO Andy Atkins (Dronfield Nov 2018) is to join a local group and subscribe to a national charity.
 Numbers count for strengthening the voice of national charities as they campaign and lobby government.
 Connect with local related charities simply by going to a meeting, volunteering for a day, or following a Facebook group.
 Joiner or not, you can contact your MP directly and engage with democratic process.

 A new report from Operation Noah - 'Bright Now'

-We now have another awarded Church, St Barnabas Derby has recently achieved a silver Eco Church award.
+St Barnabas Derby has recently achieved a silver Eco Church award.
 Congratulations to all of them for reaping this accolade and helping us all in our aim to become an awarded Eco Diocese.